-- 43. The MOJ said that as the complainant's litigation has closed, having been considered via both the Administrative Court and the Court of Appeal, it had assessed that as the requested information serves no purpose in respect of the concluded litigation and given the established relationship with individual A, that section 14(1) as part of a campaign with individual A seems the more relevant approach in this case. - 44.
-The Commissioner accepts that the complainant has an association with individual A, and that they have failed tender bids in common.
-He further accepts that the subject matter of part of the complainant's request about [solicitor 1] is the same as that requested by individual A. He also notes that the timing of the complainant's request (26 December 2013), is around the time that the Commissioner's decision notice FS50505670 was issued to individual A (18 December 2013) upholding the MOJ's decision to apply section 14(1) to individual A's request. - 45.
-Taking this into account the Commissioner has determined that there is sufficient evidence to link individual A with both the complainant and individual B and to accept they may be acting in concert.
-The Commissioner has gone on to consider whether the requesters are acting in concert to obtain information about a genuine underlying issue or to engage in a campaign of disruption under the headings below.
+- 40. In his complaint of 9 March 2014, the complainant wrote to the Commissioner and said that he is an aspiring investigative journalist and that he "understood that there problems with the LAA's tendering procedures."
+He said that the MOJ had "failed to provide any evidence whatsoever to show that I am part of a campaign to disrupt the LAA".
+He also said that the LAA had advised that its dealings with the other individual concerned (individual A) date back to 2010 and "it is wrong for the LAA to hold me responsible for what someone else has done 4 years ago". - 41.
+The MOJ told the Commissioner it had received a third FOIA request from the complainant on 8 February 2014, which it did not believe was related to individual A, and so it responded.
+This, it said, demonstrates that it had considered the Commissioner's vexatious guidance and had concluded that the request did not fall into this category.
+It also said that this illustrates that "there is no prejudice to [the complainant] in respect of his journalistic status". - 42.
+In addition, the MOJ said that it had responded to the complainant's request about [solicitor 3] which he submitted in November 2013, despite this request being identical to that of individual A which it refused on the grounds that it was vexatious on 5 February 2013.
+The MOJ commented "That there had only been two requests from [the complainant] in this period, and those requests mirrored ones made by [individual A], only reinforces the Department's view that [the complainant] Freedom of Information request (under MOJ reference 87657 about [solicitor 1]) was not made independently." - 43.
+The Commissioner accepts that the subject matter of the complainant's request about [solicitor 1] and [solicitor 3] is the same as that requested by individual A. He also notes that the timing of the complainant's request (29 December 2013), is around the time that the Commissioner's decision notice FS50505670 was issued to individual A (18 December 2013) upholding the MOJ's decision to apply section 14(1) to individual A's request.
+Whilst it is possible that the complainant may have an association with individual A, and also individual C, the Commissioner is not convinced that this is conclusive. - 44.
+Taking this into account the Commissioner has determined that there may be sufficient evidence to link individual A with both the complainant and individual C and to accept they may be acting in concert.
+The Commissioner has therefore gone on to consider whether the requesters are acting in concert to obtain information about a genuine underlying issue or to engage in a campaign of disruption under the headings below.
 He has focused on whether the aggregated impact of dealing with the requests would cause a disproportionate and unjustified level of disruption, irritation or distress.